MCG811/AttitudeDetermination/README.md

   - Optimal REQUEST
   - Optimal TRIAD
   - Fusion algorithms
+- Analysis of parameters such as time step and fading memory factor (this last one for REQUEST algorithm)
 - Comparison of algorithm performance based on: efficiency, accuracy, precision and robusness
 - Visualization of attitude estimation results over time, including true and estimated Euler Angles and respective errors.